circler3/UnifiedConfig/README.md

 - [ ] ~~Support for int indexer~~ is removed since the xpath supported already
 - [ ] *Ready to go* template project
 - [X] Case-sensitive swtich for path matching
+- [X] Return null other than throwing error if xpath not exist

 ## Update Notes
+UPDATE 2020/06/05: Return null if xpath not exists.

 UPDATE 2017/07/29: Add Case-sensitive swtich for path matching

 UPDATE 2017/07/25: Add Name property and fix the IEnumerable bug.